MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaSearchBookmark.md

     - `[Device <IMicrosoftGraphSearchIdentity>]`: identity
     - `[User <IMicrosoftGraphSearchIdentity>]`: identity
   - `[LastModifiedDateTime <DateTime?>]`: Timestamp of when the search answer is created or edited.
 Read-only.
   - `[WebUrl <String>]`: Search answer URL link.
-When users click this search answer in search results, they will go to this URL.
+When users click this search answer in search results, they'll go to this URL.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AvailabilityEndDateTime <DateTime?>]`: Timestamp of when the bookmark will stop to appear as a search result.
 Set as null for always available.
   - `[AvailabilityStartDateTime <DateTime?>]`: Timestamp of when the bookmark will start to appear as a search result.
 Set as null for always available.